-Ask your developer to install the Strings app in Github.
-The setup takes a few minutes (instructions here).
-Strings can only access the apps' strings files, not any other source code.
+With our GitHub app, development teams make your app string files available for writers to search and edit.
+The setup only takes a few minutes (instructions here) - no custom API integration required.
+Strings can only access the apps' strings files your developers identify, not any other source code.

 Quickly find content in your app.
-See exactly what your customers are seeing without depending on your development team or wondering if your design files are up-to-date.
+See exactly what your customers are seeing without bugging your developers or wondering if your design files are up-to-date.

-Edit your app’s content in plain language.
+Edit your app content in plain language.
 No coding required.

-When you’re done editing, Strings automatically generates code updates and sends them as Git pull requests to your development team to review.
+When you’re done editing, Strings automatically generates code updates and sends them as Git pull requests to your development team for review.

 After your development team reviews your changes, they merge them into the source code to include in the next build.

-No, Strings is a complement to the creative writing tools and process your team currently uses.
+No, Strings is a complement to the design tools and processes your team currently uses.
 Once you’ve finalized any copy changes with your team, Strings makes it easy to get those changes to your users.
-And it minimizes the time your engineering team has to spend on string edits.
+And it minimizes the time your engineering team has to spend managing copy.

 Strings currently supports Android XML string files, iOS localization string files and web JSON string files.
-Your apps' copy needs to be centralized in standards-based resource files (not hard coded in your programming source code): this is the common practice for app development.
+For the in-app editing feature, your app copy needs to be centralized in standards-based resource files (not hard coded in the source code), which is the common practice for app development.

-We currently support integrations with Github.
+We use a standard GitHub app to connect the string files to Strings for search and editing.
+It's a simple integration that only takes a few minutes.
+We currently support integrations with GitHub and are planning to add Bitbucket and Gitlab in the future.
 If you’re using a different VCS, please email us at firstname.lastname@example.org so we can prioritize other VCSs accordingly.

 No, we do not require developers to change their development process or migrate data outside their code repositories.
 Strings allows writers and other non-developers to make changes to in-app copy without implementing a CMS.